That is the question.

 Our top tips for your big comeback

-So if you’ve made the big decision to go ahead with a rebrand, here are a few essential considerations to give you the best chance of success:
+So if you’ve made the big decision to go ahead with a small business rebrand, here are a few essential considerations to give you the best chance of success:

 - Do your research.
 And by this we don’t mean spend one early phase on research, you need to be constantly assessing and thinking throughout the entire process.
 Take apart every element of your business systematically to locate weaknesses and add them to your list of things to be addressed with your rebrand.
 You also need to do extensive research into your customer base, competition and market space to identify if your rebrand ideas are likely to have the effect you want.
 If not, you can change direction before you commit to anything.